adriancampos/Swipeup-Utility/README.md

 I'm trying out onesky.io as a service to help crowd-translate.
 If you'd like to contribute, go to http://translate.aecampos.com and translate some strings into your language and I'll be sure to include it in the app.
 Thanks.

 ### Can I change the icon in the semicircle?
 Sometimes it's a Google logo, other times it's a magnifying glass, and with the app, it's not there at all.
 "You cannot change the manifest or the resource in a signed-and-sealed APK, except through a software upgrade."
 That pretty much answers it.
-In order to change the icon, I'd need to release an update with that new icon set as default.
-So the app itself cannot add a new icon (or take from another app) for its own use.
-The donate version includes a few set in stone icons to choose from, and if you want more, shoot me an email and I'll consider adding them. :)
+In order to change the icon, I need to release an update with that new icon included.
+The donate version includes a few set in stone icons to choose from, and if you want more, create an [issue](https://github.com/aecl755/GoogleNowSwipeDisabler/issues) with the Icon Request label and I'll do my best to add it. :)

 ### My question isn't listed here :o
-Feel free to ask me via email or post an [issue](https://github.com/aecl755/GoogleNowSwipeDisabler/issues) with your question and I'll be happy to help.
+Feel free to post an [issue](https://github.com/aecl755/GoogleNowSwipeDisabler/issues) with your question and I'll be happy to help.

 [PlaystoreLink]: https://play.google.com/store/apps/details?id=com.AdrianCampos.swipeuputility